How to stream from a Chromebook

 "Intel Quick Sync Video" is a required feature for Chromebook devices

 On high-end computers (like Dell Chromebook 13 - 7310), you can expect a smooth stream at 30 FPS (frames per second) with high quality (Assuming that your network can support the bandwith)

-For lower end computers (with processor n2840 or similar and with 2 to 4 GB RAM) you should not expect the same quality.
+For lower end computers (those that fall below our system requirements) you should not expect the same quality.
 For a video stream, you can expect 16-17 FPS with lower quality.
 For static images or presentations, you can expect 20 FPS with medium quality

 Chromebooks that use an ARM processor will be able to run the Airtame Application.
 Performance might be not as good as with higher end Chromebooks.